Source Control

 Larger organizations with multiple teams usually need to make changes to their tracking plan and analytics implementations in parallel.

-This page covers how you can use branches in Ampli with source control systems such as Git.
+This page covers how to use branches in Ampli with source control systems such as Git.

 Workflow summary